-Klaus Lentsch makes one of the most amazing Lagrein wines I’ve tried recently.
+Klaus Lentsch makes the most amazing Lagrein.
 For those who don’t know him, he’s an Italian winemaker and businessman in the Alto Adige region of northern Italy.
-And if you’ve never heard of Lagrein, it’s a grape native to this area where 97% of it grows.
+And if you’ve never heard of Lagrein, it’s a grape native to this area, where 97% of it grows.

-So where is Alto Adige?
-Where the Southern Alps descend becoming the Dolomites and contrasts are common.
-One of the country’s five autonomous regions (meaning largely self governing) it’s different in a refreshingly bright way, vacillating between sun, rain, and snow (sometimes on the same day).
-Don’t let the latter two scare you away.
-Less frequent, they make way for abundant crops (apples and wine), clean mountain air, and outdoor adventures including hiking galore.
+Where is Alto Adige?
+It’s where the Southern Alps descend becoming the Dolomites, and contrasts are common.
+One of the country’s five autonomous regions (meaning largely self governing) it’s different in a refreshing way, vacillating between sun, rain, and snow, often on the same day.
+But don’t let that scare you away, that makes way for abundant crops (apples and wine), clean mountain air, and outdoor adventures, including hiking galore.

-The capital Bolzano (Bozan in German) is squeaky clean and precise thanks to the Austrian Habsburg influence; they ruled the area in earlier times.
-Still today Italian takes a backseat to German when speaking but Italian coffee prevails, Grazie mille!
+Bolzano (Bozan in German), Alto Adige’s capital town is squeaky clean and orderly thanks to the Austrian Habsburg influence; they ruled the area in earlier times.
+Still today Italian language takes a backseat to German, but don’t worry, Italian coffee still prevails, grazie mille!